 Postmodern and queer theorists share with transgender theorists the idea that ‘gender’ is a moveable feast that can be moved into and out of, swapped and so forth.
 Gender, used in this sense, disappears the fixedness of sex, the biological basis that underlies the relegation of females to their sex caste… The inferior sex caste status of women is assigned with reference to their biology, and it is through their biology that their subordination is enforced and maintained through rape, impregnation and forced childbearing… Another reason for adherence to pronouns that indicate biology is that, as a feminist, I consider the female pronoun to be an honorific, a term that conveys respect.
 Respect is due to women as members of a sex caste that have survived subordination and deserve to be addressed with honour. – Sheila Jeffreys, PhD, Gender Hurts, pp 5-6

-While much of the rest of the feminist world is confronting both the causes and effects of oppression, TERFs spend a significant amount of time and energy in preserving, supporting and appealing to a binary sexed body system constitutionally incapable of working with concepts like cis, trans, gender queer, agender, intersex as it relates to reality of human bodies because such views of humanity are supplanted by the asserted preeminence of an ad naturam binary sexed essence.
+While much of the rest of the feminist world is confronting both the causes and effects of oppression, while TERFs spend a significant amount of time and energy in preserving, supporting and appealing to a binary-sexed body system constitutionally incapable of working with concepts like cis, trans, gender queer, agender, or intersex as it relates to reality of human bodies because such views of humanity are supplanted by the asserted preeminence of an ad naturam binary sexed essence.

 Genotype refers to the genes of a person and many TERFs appeal to this as an essential sexed substance to advance a system of regulating behavioral norms associated with identity ownership.
 When we hear an anti-trans troll assert that because our genes/chromosomes (terms usually mistakenly used interchangeably) make a body male or female, that trans people therefore remain the sex they were assigned at birth, they are appealing to a constructed concept of the body.